NOT-LPC/notlpc-concept/content/local-services/sharpend.md

 # Northumberland

+This service is managed by PSNE Limited on behalf of NHS Northumberland CCG.
+All claims should be submitted via PharmOutcomes.

 If you need an additional waste collection please contact Margaret Middlemiss at NHS England on 0113 824 9923 or [margaret.middlemiss@nhs.net](margaret.middlemiss@nhs.net)

 # Newcastle